GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT 3 syntax which may have worked in GMT 4 but is not honored in GMT 5.

-Here are a list of known incompatibilities that are correctly processed correctly with a warning under compatibility mode:
+Here are a list of known incompatibilities that are correctly processed with a warning under compatibility mode:

 *  GMT **default names**: We have organized the default parameters logically by group and renamed several to